dabizi/remembweb/README.md

 # remembweb

-A project similar to the Memrise app but with the possibility to create and save your own Q/A while on the web, with a simple add-ont.
+A project similar to the Memrise app but with the possibility to create and save your own Q/A while on the web, with a simple add-on.

 Add-on to save data - Mozilla Extension